New Zealand Election 2023

 -

-an adequate albeit basic standard of living for all citizens and
+adequate albeit a basic standard of living for all citizens and

 -